weidongguo/ecs175_computer_graphics/p4/readme.txt

    6) To get input for the K-value and the Knot Values, user can do a right click within the opengl window, a user menu will pop up.
 User can select input->B-Spline Param.
 A prompt for entering values will be shown in the terminal.

+  7) To save curves to a file called "output", press 's'

 5. Please note that I draw a grey square at each control point to aid the user for selecting a control point with the mouse.